 Sometimes Arctic Char like a fly in front of their faces and this can make a huge difference.
 The speed and technique of your retrieve can make a great deal of difference to how the fish react and paying attention to these details will greatly improve your chances.
 Sometimes it is worth using a fast strip and stop retrieve, this will often result in savage takes as the rush in for the take, other days a slower figure of eight will be more to their liking.

 This is very similar in its approach to that of stripping streamers.
 Swinging streamers is just another way of giving them movement.
-By using a small double handed rod or a single handed rod and casting between 12 and 2 O’clock when facing the river, you can use the current of the water to put life in the fly.
+By using a small double-handed rod or a single-handed fly rod and casting between 12 and 2 O’clock when facing the river, you can use the current of the water to put life in the fly.

-There are so many good streamer patterns to fish for Arctic Char it would take me an age to mention them all but I will mention a few that I have had personal success with.
-The world famous Pattegrisen fly has been a great Char pattern for me and can be deadly stripped back in a twitch, twitch pause motion.
+There are so many good patterns to fish for Arctic Char it would take long time to mention them all from dry flies to wet flies but I will mention a few that I have had personal success within my fly box.
+The world-famous Pattegrisen fly has been a great Char pattern for me and can be deadly stripped back in a twitch, twitch pause motion.

 The Sunray shadow tube fly has been another big hitter for me in the past as its slender profile darting around in a current seems to drive fish mad.

 When I have been forced to fish a bit deeper the good old bunny leach has always served me well, it can be fished very slowly and due to its soft hare body continues to wiggle enticingly.